Morloken/DocConnect/README.md

 # DocConnect
+😢The development of the site is not completed, it will be completed when there is free time.😢

 Website created to cut spend time and simplify communication for patient with a doctor To start the website, run in the root directory: